 “One of the important things about how the FAFSA works and aid works at a lot of universities is that it is distributed on a first-come, first-served basis,” he says.
 “So the fact that we expect, based on these survey results, that more people will be applying for federal aid and aid more broadly this year, the importance of applying early this year is amplified.”

 Students and families who have recently experienced a change in financial situation not reflected in the information they provided on the FAFSA, possibly due to job loss or medical bills, can consider filing an appeal.
+Experts also urge students to reach out and ask colleges to make adjustments.

 Who Do I Contact if I Need Help With the FAFSA?